s20240039/MIT653_T125_Group1/SurveyDesign.md

 Anomility: The survey is completely anonymous.
 Unless participants freely provide such information in open-ended responses, no names, contact information, or organisational affiliations will be gathered (and even then, data will be treated properly.)

+Research Timeline
+Survey Distribution:
+Data collection:
+Data analysis:
+Submission:

+Declaration
+We confirm that the information providen in this form is accurat, and we will conduct the research in accordance with the university's ethical guidelines and we will not start collecting data until we recieve formal ethical approval from the university.